yuvraj-af/Brain-Tumor-Detection/README.md

 - scikit-learn
 - Tkinter (included with Python)

-Feel free to clone and modify this project for learning or experimentation!
+Feel free to clone and modify this project for learning.